schulle4u/yellow-extensions-schulle4u/motd/README.md

 To uninstall delete the [extension files](extension.ini).

-## How to use the message of the day
+## How to create a message of the day

-In your page metadata, create a message for each day (motd1 to motd7), and put a `[motd]` shortcut where the message should be displayed.
+In your page metadata, create a message for each weekday (motd1 to motd7), and put a `[motd]` shortcut where the message should be displayed.

 ## Example